Patrick Brendan Kennedy: List of academic works

-Hayman, a prominent British Mathematician and colleague of Kennedy, describes Kennedy's work as "extremely successful in all three fields in which he wrote.
+Walter Hayman, a prominent British mathematician and colleague of Kennedy, describes Kennedy's work as "extremely successful in all three fields in which he wrote.
 Kennedy collaborated with several of his peers in his papers, and was capable of constructing examples to his own and others results that were "simple although far from obvious".
 Kennedy's work can be broken into three fields: